Rainbow Bridge Tokyo: The Photo Guide (2026)

 Is the Rainbow Bridge walk worth it?

-For an even more dramatic shot, walk over to Daiba Park’s Statue of Liberty replica after your crossing.
-From there, you can capture the entire bridge in all its glory against the city backdrop, a truly iconic photo, especially at sunset or at night.
+For a dramatic shot of the bridge itself, walk over to Daiba Park or the Statue of Liberty replica after your crossing.
+From those two places, you can capture the entire bridge in all its glory against the city backdrop, a truly iconic photo, especially at sunset or at night.

 Rainbow Bridge FAQ